scrtlabs/enigma-p2p/README.md

 To launch a worker(s) in a different terminal type:

-(The nickname is for debugging, pick and string i.e peer1)
+(The nickname is for debugging, pick any string i.e peer1)

 `node cli.js -b B1 -n <nickname>`